wenhoujx/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 Back to the post.
 Kùzu codebase is changing fast but this release still has a focus: we have worked quite hard since the last release to integrate Kùzu to import data from different formats and export data to different formats.
-There are also several important features in the new Cypher clauses and queries we support and additional string processing capabilities.
+There are also several important features in the new Cypher clauses and queries we support,  additional string processing capabilities, and new DDL statement support.
 We will give a summary of each of these below.
+The full
-The full [release notes are here](https://github.com/kuzudb/kuzu/releases).
+[release notes are here](https://github.com/kuzudb/kuzu/releases).

 ## Exporting Query Results to Pytorch Geometric and NetworkX